There’s a yarn craft combining crochet and knitting!

 How-To: Tunisian Knit Stitch

-This ‘knit’ stitch looks very like real knitting on the front, but you’ll see a difference between the two when you flip it to the wrong side.
+This ‘knit’ stitch looks like knitting on the front, but you’ll see a difference.

 How-To: Tunisian Purl Stitch

-This stitch looks almost precisely like a knitted purl stitch.
+This stitch looks like a knitted purl stitch.

 Tunisian Crochet In The Round